proplot-dev/proplot/docs/tutorial4.rst

-You can draw *stacks* of figure and axes panels by passing the ``lstack``, ``bstack``, ``rstack``, and ``tstack`` keyword args to `~proplot.axes.BaseAxes.panel`.
+You can draw *stacks* of figure and axes panels by passing the ``lstack``, ``bstack``, ``rstack``, and ``tstack`` keyword args to `~proplot.axes.Axes.panel`.
 This is useful when you need multiple *global* colorbars, when using more than one colormap inside a *single subplot*, or when you need multiple panels for displaying different statistics.
 The spacing between stacked panels is adjusted automatically